creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 * Are recent state-of-the-art network still badly calibrated ?
 * Do more accurate (and larger) models  produce poorly calibrated prediction ? i.e is there a compromise between accuracy and calibration ?
-* How does pretrained affect calibration ?
+* How does pretraining affect calibration ?

 # Methodology